francesco-losciale/pact-contract-testing-example/README.md

 # Contract-testing example on JVM

-In the world of distributed systems and functional teams it is considered best practice to implement some kind of contract-testing for API consumers and producers to guarantee smooth integration and spot breaking changes in the very early stages of the development.
+In the world of distributed systems, microservices and functional teams it is considered best practice to implement some kind of contract-testing for API consumers and producers to guarantee smooth integration and spot breaking changes in the very early stages of the development.